pachun/Courier/README.md

 end
 ```

-Also of note, the remove_const lines.
-If you're declaring Courier::Base models
-in any block that'll be run twice, courier::base tries to re-register the class
-with core data, which will error because one by that name was already
-registered.
-If you delete the constant, it fixes the problem.
+If you're declaring Courier::Base models in any block that'll be run twice, during your test suite, courier::base tries to re-register the class with core data, which will error because one by that name was already registered.
+Therefor, you should delete the old class constant prior to your new class definition.

 --
 ### Fixtures
-There's nothing special courier gives you for fixtures, but they're easy to
-create.

 ```ruby
 class AppDelegate